Houston Manslaughter Attorney

 Defending Clients Facing Manslaughter Charges in Texas

-Manslaughter, although a lesser charge than murder, is a serious criminal offense that is a form of criminal homicide (causing the death of another person without lawful excuse).
-Under the Texas penal code, manslaughter is defined as recklessly causing the death of another.
+Manslaughter, while a lesser charge than murder, remains a serious criminal offense and a form of criminal homicide in Texas.
+It refers to causing the death of another person without lawful justification.
+Under the Texas Penal Code § 19.04, manslaughter is defined as recklessly causing the death of another person.
+If you are searching for a manslaughter attorney in Houston, understanding these distinctions is crucial for building a strong defense.

-For example, a person who is driving while intoxicated runs through a red light and causes a fatal auto accident may face manslaughter charges.
-Manslaughter is a second-degree felony offense in Texas, punishable by up to 20 years in state prison and a fine of up to $10,000.
+For instance, a person who is driving while intoxicated and runs a red light causing a fatal crash may be charged with manslaughter.
+This offense is classified as a second-degree felony in Texas, which is punishable by up to 20 years in state prison and a fine of up to $10,000.
+Consulting with an experienced manslaughter lawyer in Houston can help you navigate these severe penalties and legal complexities.

 Have you or a loved one been charged with manslaughter in Houston?
-Call Guy L. Womack & Associates, P.C. today at (713) 364-9913 or contact us online for a free consultation and begin building your defense.
+Call Guy L. Womack & Associates, P.C. today at (713) 364-9913 or contact us online for a free consultation and begin building your defense with a knowledgeable Houston manslaughter attorney on your side.

 Understanding the Different Types of Manslaughter Charges in Texas

-In Texas, manslaughter charges can arise from various situations where a person’s actions, though not intentional, recklessly led to the death of another person.
-While all manslaughter charges involve reckless conduct, the specifics of how the death occurred can influence the legal strategies in your case.
-There are two primary forms of manslaughter under Texas law:
+In Texas, manslaughter charges can result from a range of circumstances where an individual's conduct, though not intentional, recklessly led to another person’s death.
+All manslaughter cases involve reckless actions, but the specific scenario can influence legal defenses.
+There are two main forms of manslaughter under Texas law:

-- Reckless Manslaughter: This occurs when someone causes the death of another person through reckless actions.
-Recklessness is typically defined as a conscious disregard of a substantial and unjustifiable risk that death will result.
-Examples include actions like speeding through traffic, operating heavy machinery under unsafe conditions, or discharging a firearm in a populated area.
+- Reckless Manslaughter: This occurs when someone causes the death of another through reckless behavior.
+In legal terms, recklessness is a conscious disregard of a substantial and unjustifiable risk that results in death.
+Examples could include excessive speeding in traffic, mishandling firearms in public spaces, or carelessness while operating heavy equipment.

-Why Choose Guy L. Womack & Associates, P.C. for Your Manslaughter Defense?4o mini
+Why Choose Guy L. Womack & Associates, P.C. for Your Manslaughter Defense?

-If you or someone you know has been arrested or is under investigation for manslaughter, contact Guy L. Womack & Associates, P.C. today for the experienced, aggressive legal help you need.
-The firm's attorneys are highly experienced and are dedicated to defending their clients' rights throughout every single step of the criminal process regarding their manslaughter charges.
+If you or someone you know is under investigation or has been charged with manslaughter, contact Guy L. Womack & Associates, P.C. today for strategic, aggressive representation from a team deeply familiar with manslaughter cases in Houston.
+Our attorneys are dedicated to protecting your rights throughout each step of the legal process.

 Contact Our Houston Manslaughter Lawyer Today